OHR MIXER — mechanism & comparison

 Engineers worldwide are of the understanding that conventional static mixers can only be used for straightforward preliminary mixing.

 When first developed, these mixers were unquestionably innovative, and were expected to see practical applications in a variety of facilities.
 Gradually, however, it has become clear that they are useful only for pre-mixing.
-Should you need only the most basic mixing, please use an inline mixer.
+Should you need only the most basic mixing, please use this conventional type of inline mixer.

 The OHR MIXER can be used in extremely demanding situations: emulsification without emulsifier, uniform dispersion of trace additives, ozone treatment at volume, and more.
 It can also replace bulky equipment for chemical reactions.